Our winter 2018 JAMS hackathon roundup

-Twice a year we get together with our friends at Twine to run a two-day JAMS hackathon event.
-These sessions give our teams time to work on small, fun, hackable projects, and are designed as a break from normal office day-to-day, and as a way to learn new skills or dabble with new platforms or technologies.
+Each year we get together with our friends at Twine to run a two-day JAMS hackathon event.
+These sessions give our remote teams time to come together and work on small, hackable projects that, ideally, can be rapidly tested and prototyped.
+These days are designed as a break from normal work day-to-day, allowing us all to learn skills or dabble with new platforms or technologies.

 Our Winter 2018 JAMS session was last week, so here’s a quick rundown of what we got up to.